blinksh/blink/README.md

 scp and sftp are implemented through curl, by rewriting the arguments to follow the curl syntax.
 Pro: lighter implementation, smaller memory cost, less likely to have function name collisions.
 Con: some switches might not have exactly the same meaning.

+Note: all frameworks (except curl) are dynamic frameworks, to reduce the Application memory footprint.
+If you don't have an Apple Developer ID, it may complicate your signing process.
+If that is the case, use the ..._static.xcodeproj versions in each subdirectory.

 # Obtaining Blink
 Blink is available now on the [AppStore](http://itunes.apple.com/app/id1156707581).
 Check it out!